top of page

 He turned back to his drink.

 Somewhere in the city, she was gone.
 Maybe she was walking down the strip with someone new.
 Maybe she was in another town, another life.
-But in this city, her ghost still accompanied him, just close enough that he could feel it, just far enough that he could never reach it.
+But in this city, her ghost still accompanied him, just close enough that he could feel it, just far enough away that he couldn't reach it.

 He finished his drink and ordered another tall one.